u2key/research-note/petalinux.md

  for more details
 *************************************************************************************************************************************************
-PetaLinux environment set to '/opt/petalinux/build' [INFO] Checking free disk space
+PetaLinux environment set to '/opt/petalinux/build' [WARNING] This is not a supported OS
+[INFO] Checking free disk space
 [INFO] Checking installed tools
 [INFO] Checking installed development libraries
 [INFO] Checking network and other services
-[WARNING] No tftp server found - please refer to "UG1144 2024.2 PetaLinux Tools Documentation Reference Guide" for its impact and solution
+[WARNING] No tftp server found - please refer to "UG1144 2025.1 PetaLinux Tools Documentation Reference Guide" for its impact and solution
 ```

-13. Create Petalinux project
+### 3.13.
+Create Petalinux project
 ```
 petalinux-create --type project --template zynq --name SampleProject
 ```